jpontongradiant/open5gs-go-operator-1/docs/basic-deployment/basic-deployment.md

     ```
     <a href="https://gradiant.github.io/open5gs-operator/docs/basic-deployment/open5gs-basic-deployment.yaml" class="download-button" download>Download open5gs-basic-deployment.yaml</a>

     - The `slices` field is optional.
-If it is not provided in the configuration, default values will be used by the system.
+If it is not provided in the configuration, default values will be used by the operator.

 2. Apply the deployment file: